jcferrara/nces-scraper/README.md

 # Web Scraper for National Center for Education Statistics
 *A web scraper built to download data en masse from the National Center for Education Statistics (NCES) [online college navigation tool](https://nces.ed.gov/collegenavigator/)*

-#### Methodology
+### Methodology
 Education data is collected from the web using the `beautifulsoup4` package.
-The scraper cycles through each of the 3,500+ degree-granting colleges in the United States to grab and store school metrics like total enrollment, address, faculty-to-student ratios, etc. In addition to descriptive data on colleges, data on
+The scraper cycles through each of the 3,500+ degree-granting colleges in the United States to grab and store school metrics like total enrollment, address, faculty-to-student ratios, etc.

 1. **nces_scraper.py:** Customized web-scraping functions
 2. **collect_school_data.py:** Uses the functions nces scraper functions to iterate through schools to collect data
 3. **process_school_data.py:** Basic processing to demonstrate sample analyses to be completed with education data

-#### Data collected
+### Data collected

-##### School Details
+#### School Details
 1. `school_code`
 2. `school_address`
 3. `school_zipcode`